npgrosser/autowired/README.md

 Dependency Injection is a simple but powerful pattern that aids in decoupling components.
 However, it doesn't necessarily require a framework for implementation.
-Python already provides some tools that perfectly fit for implementing dependency injection.
+Python already provides some tools that are a perfect fit for implementing dependency injection.
 A simple pattern that often works well is using a central context class to manage the dependencies between components, exposing components as properties of the context class.
 For defining singletons, the `cached_property` decorator, part of the Python standard library, can be used.
 This decorator caches the result of property methods,